Estimation of fibre architecture and scar in myocardial tissue using electrograms: an in-silico study: Discussion

 \section{Discussion}

-The results presented in this paper serves a dual purpose.
+The results presented in this paper serve a dual purpose.
 From a machine learning perspective, it provides an initial proof of concept that deep neural networks can be used to solve inverse problems for unsteady, previously unseen, cardiac action potential systems modelled by partial differential equations, such as those contained in the specific cardiac model used in this work.
-From a biological perspective, it confirms the hypothesis that electrogram signals can be used to recover structural information about the underlying cardiac substrate in an \textit{in silico} setting despite the level of spatial information content being lower than that of all individual contributing APs within the whole tissue.
+From a biological perspective, it confirms the hypothesis that electrogram signals can be used to recover structural information about the underlying cardiac substrate in an \textit{in silico} setting despite the level of spatial information content being lower than that of all individual contributing APs within the whole tissue and even while taking into consideration additional biological noise.
 This includes identifying compact non-conducting fibrotic regions, and fibre orientation, using a spatial EGM resolution that is consistent with clinical high-density mapping catheters, opening potential avenues for more practical applications.

+Furthermore, our method of generating data is on its own useful for further experimentation with EGMs and their relation to tissue structure.
+As shown in Figure \ref{fig:biological_egms_vs_sim}, we are able to produce synthetic EGMs that resemble biological ones, through the process of enriching them with noise extracted from ex-vivo acquired signals.
+The solver that we present can be easily adapted to more complex grids and geometries, and the scar maps can be adjusted model different kinds of scar and fibre distributions.

 Although similar networks are being increasingly used with impressive performance as solvers, to predict future states of dynamical systems from past states \cite{fotiadis2020}, their ability to solve inverse problems \cite{Wu2020} has not been explored as much, especially for time-dependent PDEs.
 Similar inverse problems have been solved using a denser electrogram mapping grid and traditional optimization techniques \cite{Abdi2019}, however, the investigated cases have been significantly simpler and required a large number of electrograms.
 Other methods make use of activation times or APs rather than electrogram recordings \cite{Grandits2021}, \cite{ep_pins} which is the clinical raw data recorded and allows hypothesis-free interrogation by the network.
 Furthermore, this work allows for the estimation of conductivity fields in unknown domains by relying only on the electrogram signals, in contrast to the other existing methods which interpolate within the same domain, and may require information like system-specific properties \cite{fibre_net}.